The Corporate Tax Planning Law Review: Australia

-The structure of Australia's DTAs broadly conform to the OECD Model Tax Convention on Income and on Capital,134 meaning Australia is largely in line with its OECD partners in respect of the content of its treaties.
+The structure of Australia's DTAs broadly conforms to the OECD Model Tax Convention on Income and on Capital,117 meaning that Australia is largely in line with its OECD partners in respect of the content of its treaties.

-Under this model, recipients of dividends, interest and royalties (DIR) in treaty countries benefit from reduced rates of withholding tax.
+Under this model, recipients of dividends, interest and royalties (DIR) in treaty countries benefit from reduced rates of WHT.

-The following table summarises the possible range of reduced withholding rates135 (noting the specific rate depends on the DTA).
+The following table summarises the possible range of reduced withholding rates118 (noting the specific rate depends on the DTA).

 |Payment||Non-DTA country||DTA country|

-The withholding tax rate on MIT distributions is reduced from 30 per cent to 15 per cent for recipients who are tax residents of a country with which Australia has an exchange of information agreement (EOI).
-EOIs are distinct from TIEAs.
-As at 1 January 2020, 122 countries have an EOI with Australia.136
+The WHT rate on MIT distributions is reduced from 30 per cent to 15 per cent for recipients who are tax residents of a country with which Australia has an EOI agreement.
+EOI agreements are distinct from TIEAs.
+As at 30 March 2022, 137 countries are on the EOI list.

 i Perceived abuses

-Among the guidance issued by the ATO, Taxpayer Alerts stand out for their stated purpose of acting as 'early warning to the community about a new or emerging activity that is causing the ATO concern'.141
+The ATO provides public guidance in many forms, including taxpayer alerts, which serve as 'early warning to the community about a new or emerging activity that is causing the ATO concern'.119

-Entities that have entered, or continue to enter the arrangements identified in the Alerts will ordinarily be the subject of increased scrutiny.
+Entities that have entered or continue to enter into the arrangements identified in the alerts will ordinarily be the subject of increased scrutiny.
 Alerts in recent years have focused on cross-border transactions.
-For example, 2018 Alerts focused on the mischaracterisation of payments to foreign entities who supply the use of intangible assets to Australian companies resulting in underpayment of royalty withholding tax142 and withholding tax deferral schemes.143 A 2019 Alert identified the risk of MEC (multiple entry consolidated) groups avoiding CGT through intra-group debt.144 A 2020 Alert outlines the ATO's concerns about cross-border arrangements that mischaracterise Australian activities connected with the development, enhancement, maintenance, protection and exploitation (DEMPE) of intangible assets.145 The concern is whether the activities performed by Australian entities in relation to the DEMPE of intangible assets are appropriately recognised and rewarded with reference to transfer pricing principles and whether any migration of intangible assets complies with Australian laws, including under transfer pricing, CGT and depreciation rules.
-These Alerts highlight the trend in the ATO targeting transactions that appear to lack commercial rationale or substance, or both.
+For example, 2018 alerts focused on the mischaracterisation of payments to foreign entities that supply the use of intangible assets to Australian companies, resulting in underpayment of royalty WHT,120 and WHT deferral schemes.121 A 2019 alert identified the risk of multiple entry consolidated groups avoiding CGT through intra-group debt.122 Alerts in 2020 outlined the ATO's concerns about the appropriate recognition and reward of cross-border arrangements connected with the development, enhancement, maintenance, protection and exploitation of intangible assets;123 concerns about arrangements that mischaracterise the structures used by foreign investors investing directly into Australian businesses that reduce taxable income of WHT payable;124 and concerns about the use of interposed offshore entities to avoid interest WHT.125 These alerts highlight the trend in the ATO targeting transactions that appear to lack commercial rationale or substance, or both.

 ii Recent successful tax-efficient transactions

-There have not been any recent notable Australian examples of successful tax-efficient transactions, mainly because of the ATO's increasing involvement in developing tax policy and its increasingly robust administration of tax laws.147
+There have not been any recent notable Australian examples of successful tax-efficient transactions, mainly because of the ATO's increasing involvement in developing tax policy and its increasingly robust administration of tax laws.126

 The ATO is targeting tax exploitation schemes following the Paradise Papers leak.
-The leak has alerted the ATO to schemes aggressively marketed by big Australian accounting firms148 and the possibility of seeking civil penalties under Australia's promoter penalty provisions.149 To date, the ATO's practice has been to accept enforceable voluntary undertakings150 from accounting and law firms to stop promoting, marketing and encouraging tax exploitation schemes.151 While these undertakings have allowed the ATO to quickly end promotion activity, the legality of the schemes and advisers' roles has not been judicially tested.152
+The leak alerted the ATO to schemes aggressively marketed by big Australian accounting firms127 and the possibility of seeking civil penalties under Australia's promoter penalty provisions.128 To date, the ATO's practice has been to accept enforceable voluntary undertakings129 from accounting and law firms to stop promoting, marketing and encouraging tax exploitation schemes.130 Although these undertakings have allowed the ATO to quickly end promotion activity, the legality of the schemes and advisers' roles has not been tested judicially.131

 iii Limited partnerships